Intesa executive denies talk of Monte Paschi tie-up

-MILAN, Sept 26 (Reuters) - Market rumours about any kind of tie-up between Italy’s biggest retail bank Intesa Sanpaolo and struggling domestic rival Monte dei Paschi di Siena are groundless, the head of Intesa’s management board said on Thursday.
+MILAN (Reuters) - Market rumors about any kind of tie-up between Italy’s biggest retail bank Intesa Sanpaolo (ISP.MI) and struggling domestic rival Monte dei Paschi di Siena (BMPS.MI) are groundless, the head of Intesa’s management board said on Thursday.

 Reporting by Silvia Aloisi, editing by Valentina Za